worksofliam/barryCI/readme.md

    2. go to Settings
    3. go to Developer Settings
    4. go to Personal access tokens
-   5. Generate new token for `repo:status` only.
+   5. Generate new token for all of `repo` only.
    6. Paste the token into the `config.json`.
 * `repos` contains each environment that you want to be able to build (by key).

-## Configuring a build
+## Configuring a build when a push happens

 In `config.json`, you will see the `repos` object, this is a keyed list and each key is a different repo which will be built.